linrunner/tlp-doc/developers/dependencies.rst

 pciutils - *mandatory*
     Provides `lspci` used to show PCI(e) devices in :command:`tlp-stat -e`.

+power-profiles-daemon - *conflicts* [from 1.5]
+    There can only be one power management tool at a time.

 rfkill - *mandatory*
     Needed for switching radio devices on and off.